sfraser-dev/cpp-hello/README.md

 Coming home to C++.

+- Modern C++ including more Declarative methodologies
-Make can compile with Google's santizer library (for memory checking) that runs automatically when the program executes.
+- Make can compile with Google's santizer library (for memory checking) that runs automatically when the program executes.